gitbls/pistrong/README.md

 ## Up and Running Nearly Instantly!

+### Overview

+Here are the steps you must complete to have a properly functioning VPN:

+* Make sure that DNS is properly configured for your VPN server.
+See the next section for more information.
+* Set up port forwarding for UDP ports 500 and 4500 from your router to your VPN server
+* Install pistrong with `InstallPiStrong` from this GitHub
+* Run `sudo makeMyCA` to configure your CA
+* Use the `sudo pistrong add` command to create the certs for your client device
+* Install the Certs on your client device following the directions [here](https://github.com/gitbls/pistrong/blob/master/CertInstall.md)
+* Test

+This README expands on these steps.
+You're more likely to be successful with your VPN if you read and understand the remainder of this document before starting.

+### How will your VPN be accessed from the Internet?

-Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP.
+Before diving in, decide if you're going to use a DNS name (highly recommended!) for external VPN access.
+Your public DNS IP address can be static or dynamic, depending on your Internet connection or ISP.
 If you don't use a DNS name, then you'll need to use your external IP address to access the VPN.
 If you're planning to use an IP address, there are ramifications so please read the section below: Using an IP Address for VPN Access.

 If you're going to use a DNS name, it's best to ensure this is properly set up before proceeding.
 If you don't have a static external IP address, you can use a dynamic DNS service such as www.dyn.com, www.noip.com, etc. NoIP, for example, provides a small Linux tool that will monitor your external IP address and if it changes, updates selected DNS names.

 To access your VPN from outside your LAN, configure your router to forward UDP ports 500 and 4500 to the LAN IP address of your strongSwan server.

+### Install pistrong

 Now that you've attended to the external network considerations, it's time to install and configure pistrong and strongSwan.